Juniper/contrail-windows-docs/doc/For developers/Packet_Flow.md

 1. The dp-core code requires that all packet headers are in a continuous memory region.
 On Windows, each `NB` contains a list of `MDLs` which describes multiple memory regions.
-To avaid a situation when the headers are in different memory regions, new NBL containing continuous memory region is allocated and all data is copied there.
+To avoid a situation when the headers are in different memory regions, new NBL containing continuous memory region is allocated and all data is copied there.